- Cancer Information

-This device is programmed to give a prescribed amount of chemotherapy continuously over a few days.
-The pump is usually attached to a central line and is quite small.
-It can be carried in a bag or belt holster, and can be tucked under a pillow when sleeping.
+This device is programmed to give a prescribed amount of chemotherapy continuously for up to a week.
+The pump does not need to be connected to a power point and is usually attached to a central line.
+It is quite small and can be carried in a bag or belt holster and tucked under a pillow when sleeping.

 View the Cancer Council NSW editorial policy.

 Click below to download a PDF booklet on this topic.

 Work and cancer

 Information for employees, employers and workplaces dealing with cancer

 Practical advice and support during and after treatment